 About the Artist

 Allison Tunis has a Bachelor of Fine Arts degree from the University of Alberta, and a graduate diploma in Art Therapy from the Vancouver Art Therapy Institute.
-She works mainly in cross-stitch embroidery, but also has worked in mixed media involving acrylic painting and gel transfers, as well as self-publishing a body positive colouring book entitled Body Love: A Fat Activism Colouring Book, which can be found on Amazon in many countries.
+She works mainly in cross-stitch embroidery, but also explores mixed media involving acrylic painting and gel transfers, and has self-publishing a body positive colouring book entitled Body Love: A Fat Activism Colouring Book, which can be found on Amazon in many countries.

-Her pieces question our society’s obsession with aesthetic beauty and body conformity, while exploring her own struggle with body image.
-Her inspiration stems from contemporary feminist artists such as Tracey Emin, Jenny Saville, and Martha Rosler, as well as contemporary textile/embroidery artists such as Jenny Hart, Matthew Cox, Erin M. Riley, and Alicia Ross.
+Her pieces question our society’s obsession with aesthetic beauty, restrictive beauty standards, and body conformity, while exploring her own struggle with body image and a hunger for more diverse representation.
 Issues of feminism and intersectionality, diversity in media representation, and social constructions of beauty all influence Allison's work as an artist.